 Grant Bonin is an aerospace management and engineering professional specializing in spacecraft systems engineering, project management, and business development.
 His broad industry and academic experience spans end-to-end spacecraft development, manned and unmanned space mission analysis and design, orbital mechanics research, and nuclear systems engineering.
 His accomplishments include 11 different spacecraft operating successfully in orbit, with several more in development.
 Most recently, he served as manager and lead engineer of the highly successful CanX-4&5 mission, which demonstrated sub-meter autonomous formation flight on orbit.
 His overall professional goal is to further the human development of space.

-Successful Entrepreneur, Start-up Coach and Mentor, Space Industry Expert, and Off-World Business Enthusiast.
-Meagan is devoted to using the power of free enterprise to manifest humanity’s settlement of the final frontier.
-As a successful entrepreneur, she utilizes her experience and education in implementing practical business and management knowledge to support the growth of small companies with big ideas.
-Meagan is a managing team member of the NewSpace Business Plan Competition and a member of the Board of Directors for the Space Frontier Foundation.
+The Chief Operating Officer is responsible for all non-technical operations of the company, including but not limited to: Human Resources (HR), Information Technology (IT), accounting and budgeting, facilities, public relations, investor relations, and other business functions.
+Meagan is a successful entrepreneur, start-up coach and mentor, and space industry expert.
+She has devoted her life to using the power of free enterprise to manifest humanity’s settlement of the final frontier.
+With a multi-functional background spanning a wide range of high-tech industries, Meagan is in a unique position to support the growth of small companies with big ideas.
+She is a managing team member of the NewSpace Business Plan Competition and a member of the Board of Directors for the Space Frontier Foundation.
 Meagan holds an MBA in Entrepreneurship and Finance from Rice University as well as a BBA in Management and Marketing from the University of Houston.

 Sagi is a corporate and commercial transactions attorney specializing in the aerospace sector.
 Starting his legal career in Florida representing Fortune 500 aviation companies in product liability and insurance defense, Sagi moved on to serve as general counsel of an aviation company in California for eleven years.
 Focusing his legal practice in the commercial space sector, Sagi facilitated the corporate establishment of Deep Space Industries.
 Sagi is also involved with non-profit space organizations such as the Earthlight Institute and the National Space Society, and is a member of the International Institute of Space Law.